bitzhuwei/CSharpGL/CSharpGL/CSSL/readme.md

 CSSL aims at writing GLSL in C#.
 # How
 GLSL is similar to C. I find it that almost every grammar format in GLSL appears in C#.
 So it's possible to write "GLSL" in C#, which can be transfered to GLSL then.
 That'll be great, isn't it?
-You can write GLSL in C# using types and machamism provided in :open_file_folder:CSSL.
+You can write GLSL in C# using types provided in :open_file_folder:CSSL.
 (Only a few differences which are easy to understand.)
 # Rules
 Some rules are suggested here for future convenience.
 * CSSL files uses ".cssl.cs" or ".main.cs" as extension name, which is easy for file filter.